reifyhealth/specmonstah/README.md

 (I'll explain this `::rs/template` business later.)

 Notice that the book's `:publisher-id` is `1`, which is the publisher's `:id`.
-If you're following along in the repl, you probably won't have the same values; this is because we've set up our specs to generate random positive integers for `:id`.
+If you inserted the publisher map in a database and then the book, your foreign key constraints would be happy.
+(If you're following along in the repl, you probably won't have the same values;
+this is because we've set up our specs to generate random positive integers for `:id`.)

 `rs/gen-tree`'s return value also includes entities generated for each query term under `::rs/query`: